 Modern Slavery Statement

 This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015.
-This is easyHotel’s first statement and it constitutes easyHotel’s anti-slavery and human trafficking statement for the financial year ending 31 December 2022.
+This is easyHotel’s third statement and it constitutes easyHotel’s anti- slavery and human trafficking statement for the financial year ending 31 December 2024.

 Introduction

-At easyHotel we are committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain, and we impose the same high standards on our suppliers.
-We are committed to ensuring that there is transparency in our business and in our approach to preventing modern slavery in our supply chain.
+At easyHotel we are committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chains, and we impose the same high standards on our suppliers.
+We are also committed to ensuring that there is transparency in our business and in our approach to preventing modern slavery in our supply chains.
+Since publishing our first anti-slavery statement, we have made good progress on the objectives (detailed below).

 Our business structure and supply chain

 easyHotel is an international hospitality company which owns, operates, develops and franchises low-carbon hotels under the ‘easyHotel’ brand.
-We are present in 30 cities and have an estate of 44 hotels, 26 hotels are owned, and 18 hotels are franchised.
+We are present in over 30 cities and have an estate of owned, leased, and franchised hotels.
 In order to provide affordable accommodation in an ecologically responsible manner, we work with a range of suppliers who broadly fall into two categories: hotel suppliers and support suppliers.
 Our hotel suppliers provide all goods and services used in the operation of the hotels and our support suppliers provide all ancillary services and goods required by our support office team.
-Procurement of suppliers is managed by internal stakeholders within our support office team, they choose our suppliers carefully in accordance with the below-mentioned policies
+Procurement of suppliers is managed by internal stakeholders within our support office team, and they choose our suppliers carefully in accordance with the below-mentioned policies.

 Due diligence